Adil8442/10-bit-DAC/README.md

 This project presents the design of a 10 Bit Potentiometric Digital to Analog Converter using end-to-end Open-source EDA tools.
 The aim is to design a 10-bit potentiometric Digital to Analog Converter(DAC) with 3.3V analog voltage, 1.8V digital voltage  using the sky130nm technology node.

+# Introduction

+In real world, most of the signals are analog in nature while the digital systems can understand only digital signals.
+Hence it becomes essential to convert real world analog signals into digital signals.
+This can be done using digital to analog converters(DACs).
+A digital to analog converter takes in digital bits as input and converts it into correponding analog voltage.

+An n-bit Digital to Analog Converter (DAC) takes in n-bit digital input and converts it into corresponding analog voltage level with respect to the reference voltage.
+The potentiometric DAC used in the design uses the concept of Voltage Divider.It consists of 2^N equal resistors connencted in series.
+The basic architecture of an N-bit potentiometric DAC is shown in the figure below.

 # Opensource Tools used

 1. eSim: eSim is a Free and Open source EDA tool for circuit design, simulation, analysis and PCB design developed by FOSSEE, IIT Bombay.
 It is an integrated tool built using free/libre and open source softwares such as KiCad, Ngspice and GHDL.
 It serves as an alternative to commercially available/ licensed software like OrCAD, Xpedition and HSPICE.
 For more info refer: https://esim.fossee.in/home